Top Online Human Services Degree Programs

 SOCIAL & HUMAN SERVICE ASSISTANTS

-These professionals provide client services in areas like psychology, rehabilitation, and social work.
-They may help people from certain groups, like veterans or people with addictions.
-They may also help social workers with their duties.
-Human Service Assistants need knowledge of areas like psychology, counseling, and personal service.
+In this role, you are essentially a professional who provides client services in areas like psychology, rehabilitation, and social work.
+You may help people from certain groups, such as veterans, or people with addictions.
+You may also help social workers with their duties.
+As a Human Service Assistant, you will need knowledge in areas such as psychology.
+You should also be skilled in counseling, and personal service.

 Median Salary: $33,120 per year

 Job Growth Through 2028: 15% (Much faster than avg.)